cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

     Dashboard: https://fugacious.18f.gov/m/k3MtzJWVZaNlnjBYJ7FUdpW2ZkDvhmQz
     ```

 1. Retrieve your credentials from the dashboard link.
 Be sure to retrieve your credentials right away, since the link will only work for a brief length of time.
 Keep these credentials secure.
-If they're compromised, delete your deployer account and create another.
+If they’re compromised, the way to invalidate the credentials is to delete the service instance (you can create another, and it will have a fresh set of credentials). <!-- this advice should match on /docs/apps/continuous-deployment/ + /docs/services/cloud-gov-service-account/ + /docs/services/cloud-gov-identity-provider/ -->

 To delete your deployer account, delete the service instance: